 Whether your bow is composed of wood, carbon, or synthetic materials, it impacts a bow’s range.
 Hence, determining your bow’s composition material is essential to achieve a specific distance.

-Another thing you have to consider is the external factor which is the environmental conditions of where you are shooting.
-The farther the distance, the higher chances the wind will deflect your arrow’s trajectory, hurting accuracy.
+Another thing you have to consider is the external factor, which is the environmental conditions of where you are shooting.
+The farther the distance, the higher the chance the wind will deflect your arrow’s trajectory, hurting accuracy.

 That’s why taking longer shots requires archers to compensate for wind.